fullstorydev/fullstory-segment-middleware-android/README.md

       ```java
       // use the same values as Segment builder uses.
 By default use your segment write key
-      // if you set a custome segment tag explicitly (see below),
+      // if you set a custom segment, tag explicitly (see below),
       // use the same tag rather than the write key to init FullStoryMiddleware
       FullStoryMiddleware fsm = new FullStoryMiddleware(getApplicationContext(),
                                                 "write_key",